renatomoitinho/rustbier/README.md

     4. check if converged after 100ms, and exit prematurely
     5. if run longer than 3 seconds, exit

+It outputs the average time per iteration and the deviation between max and min.
 Example output from a 4 core 2.3GHz MacBook:

 ```test bench_highhes ... bench:  71,112,344 ns/iter (+/- 7,798,699)```